Chapter 1: Cuts

 Jinwon avoided everyone’s gaze and blankly stared at the neon light going up and down on his left.
 That was getting more and more entertaining to watch than meeting new people.
 It’s not that he had a grudge on these innocent “friends,” he just wasn’t interested in them.
 He had no reason to be.
 He just wanted to be left alone.

 Nobody seemed to understand that he was not mentally ready to be bombarded like this.
-Only some nurses and doctors have sense when it comes to how much company he could take, but even they get it confused since he could already reciprocate well during the short amount of rehabilitation time.
+Only the nurses and doctors have sense when it comes to how much company he could take, but even they get it confused since he could already reciprocate well during the short amount of rehabilitation time.
 He could only hope someone would catch onto his bitter expressions and save him from all of his social anxieties.

 “Do you remember when we first became friends?”
 Yohan said.
 “I was only a nerd who was being bullied by this idiot,” Yohan pointed to Hyungsoo.